Umbilical hernia repair

 Back to your routine

 Getting back to your normal routine can help you recover from surgery.
 But you’ll need to take it easy in the first few days.
-And when you start doing more activities, build these up slowly.
+And when you start doing more activities, build them up slowly.

 Getting back to normal

-You shouldn’t drive until you’ve recovered well enough to be completely in control of your vehicle.
-Ask your surgeon for their advice on when you can drive again.
-The Driver and Vehicle Licensing Agency (DVLA) may also be able to give you some advice.
+You shouldn’t drive until you’ve recovered well enough to be completely in control of your vehicle – while wearing a seatbelt of course.
+Ask your surgeon about when you should be able to drive again.
+You won’t have to tell the DVLA about your hernia surgery (Driver and Vehicle Licensing Agency) unless you still can’t drive safely three months on.

 Side-effects of umbilical hernia repair